-You can specify one -T for each URL on the command line.
+In curl 7.10.8 and later, you can specify one -T for each URL on the command line.
 Each -T + URL pair specifies what to upload and to where. curl also supports "globbing" of the -T argument, meaning that you can upload multiple files to a single URL by using the same URL globbing style supported in the URL, like this: